Passeriform/GodWit-Daemon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for godwit
+about: Suggest a new feature for godwit-daemon
 title: ''
 labels: ''
 assignees: ''